 - I thought our house would always be clean once I did this.
 Nope.
 It gets plenty messy all the time.
 (Ahem – see above pictures.)
 BUT, it’s messy on purpose.
 Because it’s being used.
 Meaning, it’s messy because my kids are playing with toys they like.
 Or because the dinner dishes are everywhere.
 Or because I was actually using the sewing stuff I kept around.

 And sometimes because I just don’t feel like putting stuff away… don’t tell Marie 😉

 Bottom Line: Does the Konmari Method Work?

 The lady knows her stuff.
-Since it’s 2019, you can now go watch her Netflix documentary show and you will feel SUPER motivated to get going!!
+Since it’s 2020, you can now go watch her Netflix documentary show and you will feel SUPER motivated to get tidying up with Marie Kondo!

 Basically, although some of the book is weird, I like a lot of her ideas about how to get stuff truly organized “once and for all.”
 And if you feel tired of being surrounded by clutter, or never quite feel like you can have a system down, I definitely believe that she could basically help anyone get organized.